-During the 2018-19 academic year, the Association will sponsor 90 national championships - 42 for men, 45 for women, and three for both men and women.
+During the 2023-24 academic year, the Association will sponsor 90 national championships - 42 for men, 45 for women and three for both men and women.
 Of the men's championships, three are National Collegiate Championships, 13 are Division I championships, 12 are Division II championships and 14 are Division III championships.
-Of the women's championships, six are National Collegiate Championships, 12 are Division I championships, 13 are Division I championships, 13 are Division II championships, 14 are Division II championships, 14 are Division II championships, 14 are Division II championships, 15 are Division II championships, 16 are Division II championships, 17 are Division II championships, 18 are Division II championships, 19 are Divisio
+Of the women's championships, six are National Collegiate Championships, 12 are Division II championships and 14 are Division III championships.
+The combined men's and women's championships are National Collegiate Championships.

 The Pre-Championship Manual will serve as a resource for institutions to prepare for the championship.
-This manual is divided into three sections: General Administrative Guidelines, Sport-Specific Information, and Appendixes.
+This manual is divided into three sections: General Administrative Guidelines, Sport-Specific Information and Appendixes.

-The first section applies to policies applicable to all 90 championships, while the other two sections are sport-specific.
+Sections one through nine apply to policies applicable to all 90 championships, while the remaining sections are sport specific.

-Section 1-1 Definitions
+Section 1.1 Definitions